The nursery is situated in the building next to the infants section of the school and has its own dedicated outdoor learning environment.

 The nursery has two rooms, each with their own toilets.
 We also have a disabled toilet in the hall with changing facilities.
-The large outdoor area which is accessible from both rooms will have a covered canopy allowing children to play outdoors in all weathers, an artifical grass area and outdoor sandpits.
+The large outdoor area which is accessible from both rooms has a covered canopy allowing children to play outdoors in all weathers, an artifical grass area and outdoor sandpits.

 Children’s development and learning